staticdev/joy-and-health-cookbook/docs/lentil-burguer.md

 ## Remarks and references

-Thanks to our friend ... for suggesting this recipe.
+Thanks to our friend Luana for suggesting this recipe.